 1. Code Quality

-Well-written code lowers the chance of adding bugs to the code base.
+Well-written code reduces the likelihood of introducing bugs into the code base.
 It also makes it easier for new team members to grasp and contribute to the codebase.
 In addition, it minimizes technical debt.

-• Cyclomatic complexity: This metric shows how complicated the code is, helping developers find parts that might need to be made simpler.
+• Cyclomatic complexity: This metric indicates the code’s complexity, helping developers identify sections that may require simplification.
 It is widely used in code reviews, testing strategies, and assessing potential risks in codebases.

 Cyclomatic complexity M would be defined as,